algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Technical-Specifications/technical-Specification.md

 Very old and complex codebase.
 Language support is written partially in C and SWIG interface files which are almost a language by themselves.
 The C codebase does everything through a single Object struct hiding the real type of variables making it extremely difficult to debug and extend the SWIG core.
 Uneven feature support between languages with missing features although the target language could support them.
 FABgen tries to solve this issue by:

 Using Python to implement FABgen and the binding definitions themselves.
 Implementing as much as possible of the features in a common part of the program.
-As a newer project FABgen also tries to leverage newer APIs whenever possible for example by supporting CPython limited ABI so that extension modules it generates can be used by any version of CPython >3.2 without recompilation (at least in theory, the Py_LIMITED_API support in CPython is finicky at best).
+As a newer | FABgen also tries to leverage newer APIs whenever possible for example by supporting CPython limited ABI so that extension modules it generates can be used by any version of CPython >3.2 without recompilation (at least in theory, the Py_LIMITED_API support in CPython is finicky at best).

 ## b.
 Goal

-FABGen was written for the [HARFANG®3D](https://www.harfang3d.com/en_US/) project to bring the C++ engine to languages such as Python, Lua and Go.
+FABGen was written for the [HARFANG®3D](https://www.harfang3d.com/en_US/) | to bring the C++ engine to languages such as Python, Lua and Go.
 It was written as a replacement for SWIG, a very well-known binding generator supporting a lot of target languages.
 SWIG has different issues and that's why HARFANG®3D company create another binding generator.
 Our objective is to create a binding for F#.<br><br>
 The goal is to implement F# in FABgen to allow non-coding experts to have access to this software.
 C++ is a very specific language for non-coding experts people so implementing other languages such as Python, F# and Rust allows other experts to easily use FABGen.
 Adding F# to FABGen will benefit the F# users who need a 3D engine.
 In addition, people looking for an alternative to SWIG when binding a C++ library to F# might find it useful.
 F# is known for being a relatively concise and easy-to-learn language, which can allow you to write code more quickly and with fewer errors.
 Also, F# uses the .NET "int" data type, which is natively optimized for mathematical calculations and bit operations, which can make F# code runs faster than code is written in other languages.<br><br>

 ## c.
 Context
 At the moment, the 3D engine created by [HARFANG3D](https://www.harfang3d.com/en_US/) is not allowed in all programming languages.
 Users can't use F# language or Rust language at this moment.
 This poses a problem especially now when users want to code in these languages.
-With this project the company wants its future users to be able to use these different languages.
+With this | the company wants its future users to be able to use these different languages.

 ## d.
 Product and Technical Requirements